 The name comes from the fact that the $(i,j)$-entry of $S_P$ is ${w}_j - W_j\mb{p}_i$ which is the {\em slack} of the $i$th vertex $\mb{p}_i$ of $P$ with respect to the $j$th facet inequality $W_j \xx \leq w_j$ of $P$.
-Since $P$ is a $d$-polytope, $\textup{rank}(\left[ \right]) = d+1$, and hence, $\rank(S_P) = d+1$.
+Since $P$ is a $d$-polytope, $\textup{rank}(\left[ \right]) = \rank( ) = d+1$, and hence, $\rank(S_P) = d+1$.
 Also, $\mathbbm{1}$ is in the column span of $S_P$.
 While the $\mathcal{V}$-representation of $P$ is unique, the $\mathcal{H}$-representation is not, as each facet inequality $W_j\xx \leq {w}_j$ is equivalent to the scaled inequality $\lambda W_j\xx \leq \lambda {w}_j \text{ for }\lambda >0$, and hence $P$ has infinitely many slack matrices obtained by positive scalings of the columns of $S_P$.
 Let $D_t$ denote a diagonal matrix of size $t \times t$ with all positive diagonal entries.
 Then all slack matrices of $P$ are of the form $S_P D_f$ for some $D_f$.

-A polytope $Q$ is {\em affinely equivalent} to $P$ if there exists an invertible affine transformation $\psi$ such that $Q = \psi(P)$.
+A polytope $Q$ is {\em affinely equivalent} to $P$ if there exists an invertible affine transformation $\psi$ such that $Q = \psi(P)$ {and $\psi$ respects the vertex labelling; that is $\psi(\mb{p}_i) = \mb{q}_i$}.
 If $Q$ is affinely equivalent to $P$, then $S_P$ is a slack matrix of $Q$ and thus $P$ and $Q$ have the same slack matrices (see Example~\ref{EG:quadslack}).
 In fact, a slack matrix of $P$ offers a representation of the affine equivalence class of $P$ by the following result.

 \begin{lemma}[{\cite[Theorem~14]{slackmatrixpaper}}] If $S$ is any slack matrix of $P$, then the polytope $Q = \conv(\textup{rows}(S)),$ is affinely equivalent to $P$. \end{lemma}

 By the above discussion, we may translate $P$ so that $0\in\text{int}(P)$ without changing its slack matrices.
 Subsequently, we may scale facet inequalities to set $\mb{w} = \mathbbm{1}$.
 Then the affine equivalence class of $P$ can be associated to the slack matrix